avkliskova/sverona.github.io/content/blog/gcd-ln.md

 As \\(N\\) becomes large, we then have the approximation

 \\[ \boxed{E[\gcd(a, b) \mid \gcd(a, b) \leq N] \approx \frac{\ln N + \gamma}{\pi^2/6},} \\]
-where \\(\gamma\\) is the Euler-Mascheroni constant.

-Now you may say that this is a false attempt at beauty constructed by someone who should write better blog posts.
-You may be right, but I will point out that should you actually want to compute this, the definition is computable only in linear time, whereas the approximation is constant-time.
+where \\(\gamma\\) is the Euler-Mascheroni constant.{{% sidenote %}}I can hear you say that this is a false attempt at beauty constructed by someone who should write better blog posts.
+You may be right, but I will point out that should you actually want to compute this, the definition is computable only in linear time, whereas the approximation is constant-time.{{% /sidenote %}}

 ## Another problem

 While I was explaining this to my boyfriend, I realized that I should try to compute the expected GCD of two numbers given that _the numbers_, rather than their GCD, are below a specific limit.
-Let's see.

-(Exposit this a little bit)

 For a given upper limit \\(N\\) and required GCD \\(n\\), there are \\(2 \Phi(\lfloor N / n \rfloor) - 1\\) satisfactory pairs, so we have
 \\[\begin{aligned}